 This easy mojo sauce is a magic elixir, imparting whatever it touches with loads of flavor!
 Here it works its voodoo on skirt steak as both a marinade and a finishing sauce.
-The steak gets served with grilled peppers (although you can use any vegetables you like) and is then drizzled with more of the mojo.
+The steak gets served with grilled peppers (although you can use any vegetables you like) and is then drizzled with more of the mojo sauce.
 You can stop there, or you can tuck the steak and peppers into tacos and top them with all of your favorite fixings!
-(New Video!)
+(Don't miss the Video below.)

-Secondly, if you follow me on social media (@fromscratchfast), you may have seen that I’m working on a new cookbook!!!
-I’m not quite ready to share the details, but I couldn’t resist showing you this easy mojo sauce, which I feature in the book.
-This version is inspired from a Cuban mojo, which is usually made with sour oranges, garlic and olive oil.
+This easy mojo sauce recipe is inspired from a Cuban mojo, which is usually made with sour oranges, garlic and olive oil.
 I use a mix of lime and orange juice to mimic the sour orange flavor, along with a load of garlic (don’t worry, it mellows out!) and dried oregano.
 The sauce is like a magic elixir for skirt steak, infusing it with a ton of flavor after just thirty minutes of marinating.

 You can serve the steak with nearly any grilled vegetable you fancy, but here I’ve opted for a mix of poblano and bell peppers.
 The steak and vegetables get piled onto a platter and are drizzled with more mojo sauce before serving.
-Mmmm…. !!
-You can stop there, or you can stuff everything into tacos with your favorite toppings.
-MMMMM….!!
-Which leads me to….
+You can stop there, or you can stuff everything into tacos with your favorite toppings!

-Skirt steak is one of my favorite cuts of meat: it’s deeply flavorful, but super quick.
-I cut the steak crosswise into 3-4 pieces to make it easier to handle on the grill (the steak in these photos was practically the size of my wingspan!).
+Skirt steak is one of my favorite cuts of meat, as it’s deeply flavorful and cooks quickly.
+Since the steak is so long, cut it crosswise into 3-4 pieces to make it easier to handle on the grill.
 This also makes it easier to carve, as you want to slice the meat against the grain, which means you need to go lengthwise.
 You can see this in action in the video below.

 Get the recipe!